Sampling and Reconstructing Angular Domains with Uniform Arrays: Practical Applications of SARA

-\fi Note that the two \glspl{ULA} may have different antenna spacings $d_1$ and $d_2$ for the horizontal and vertical direction, respectively.
+where $z'_n$ is the $n$-th antenna location in the vertical \gls{AAL} axis.
+We recall the constraint of $|\phi|+|\theta| \leq \pi/2$ in spherical coordinates.
+From~\eqref{eq:URARxBeamformer} we notice that the vertical phase shift depends on a vertical \gls{LAD} $\eta = \frac{d_1}{\lambda}\sin(\phi)$, whereas the horizontal phase shift on a horizontal \gls{LAD} of $\ell = \frac{d_2}{\lambda}\sin(\theta) / \cos(\phi)$.
+Since the horizontal \gls{LAD} depends on the elevation, the physical azimuth and elevation cannot be decoupled and are obtained from the \gls{LAD} dimensions as

+With procedures similar to the ones shown in Section \ref{sec:AngularReconstruction}, one can demonstrate that these two \gls{LAD} dimensions are the (orthogonal) Fourier dual of the vertical and horizontal \gls{AAL} axes.
+Accordingly, all theorems in Section~\ref{sec:AngularReconstruction} can be extended for the \gls{2D} case.
+Therefore, the full \gls{2D} \gls{LAD} response can be obtained by performing $NM$ scans along directions given by the vertical and horizontal \gls{LAD} sets given by

+where~\eqref{eq:URAElevation}-\eqref{eq:URAAzimuth} can be used to determine the corresponding elevation and azimuth angles.
 The \gls{2D} angular reconstruction can be obtained by convolving the scan with the following \gls{2D} Dirichlet kernel

-whose inputs are the azimuth and elevation, respectively.
+whose inputs are the vertical and horizontal \glspl{LAD}, respectively.
 Accordingly, Theorems \ref{theo:circular}, \ref{theo:LR} and \ref{theo:AR} can be extended to cover the \gls{2D} angular space.
-Note that if there is a reduced amount of scans available, or simply there is no interest in resolution in one angular direction, the scan size can be reduced with techniques similar to the ones described in Subsection \ref{subsec:DifferentNumberScans}.
-Regarding the sensing applications mentioned in Subsection \ref{subsec:DirectionalTxRx}, the role of the sum co-array structure still holds when a transmitting and receiving \gls{URA} operate together.
-In case of a co-located \gls{URA} with $N\text{x}M$ elements, one still has a $(2N-1)\text{x}(2M-1)$ \gls{URA} structure determining the performance and the features of \gls{SARA}.
+Regarding the sensing applications mentioned in Subsection \ref{subsec:DirectionalTxRx}, the role of the sum co-array structure still holds when a transmitting and a receiving \gls{URA} operate together.
+In case of a co-located \gls{URA} with $N\text{x}M$ elements, one still has a $(2N-1)\text{x}(2M-1)$ \gls{URA} structure determining the performance and features of \gls{SARA}.